fud0-0/fud0-0/README.md

 - 👋 Hi, I’m @fud0-0
-- 👀 I’m interested in everything
+- 👀 I’m interested in food
-- 🌱 I’m currently learning the world
+- 🌱 I’m currently eating
 - 📫 How to reach me @youcant

 <!---